 How do MGM and Entain complement each other?

-A key boon for Entain is the opportunity that a well-known company with land-based assets – particularly a “great brand” like MGM, he said, or other marquee global ones – can offer to online casino or betting customers.
+A key boon for Entain is the opportunity that a well-known company with land-based assets – particularly a “great brand” like MGM, he said, or other marquee global ones – can offer to real money online casino or sports betting customers.
 This, he said, could be a critical component in customer acquisition.

 “MGM is sort of a well-known entertainment brand and it goes back many, many years in the beginning of Hollywood.
 They do bring what I’d argue is the ability to bring a convergence, if you will, in my opinion, one that helps with key metrics, customer acquisition and customer-retention,” he said.
 “And I think a land-based casino company, combined with an online company can help with retention and acquisition by using some of the attractions that they have in Las Vegas – rooms, dinners, special events – as a way to target customers.”

 The lure of tangible experiences could help cultivate or rejuvenate online players, he said.